alux444/cpp/notes.md

 - interfaces keyword doesn't exist - so to interface only make pure virtual functions `virtual void myFunc() = 0;`

-# resource acquisition is initialisation (raii)

-- acquire resource in constructor
-- release them in destructor
-  = no need to manually release resources
-  = released even if error occurs
-  = encapsulate resource management inside objects
-  = avoid leaks and dangling handles

 # new vs malloc

 | Feature              | `new`                                | `malloc`                              |